Miguel de Cervantes – Don Quixote

 An interesting and extremely complex engraving showing Don Quixote with a sword in his right hand sitting in a large chair amidst disorderly characters of his notions from a book to the left of him, to his right and also above him.

 In this awesome looking engraving we can see princesses and maidens, dragons, knights on horseback, even knights riding mice in a joust.

 Miguel de Cervantes – Don Quixote is a retouched digital art reproduction of a public domain image that is available for purchase as an acrylic, metal and rolled canvas print online.

 Info Below From Wikipedia.org

 Doré subsequently went on to win commissions to depict scenes from books by Cervantes, Rabelais, Balzac, Milton, and Dante.
 He also illustrated “Gargantua et Pantagruel” in 1854; when he was just 22 years old.

-Doré’s illustrations for the Bible (1866) were a great success, and in 1867 Doré had a major exhibition of his work in London.
-This exhibition led to the foundation of the Doré Gallery in Bond Street, London.
+His illustrations for the Bible (1866) were highly successful, and in 1867 Doré had a major exhibition of his work in London, that led to the foundation of the Doré Gallery in Bond Street, London.
 In 1869, Blanchard Jerrold, the son of Douglas William Jerrold, suggested that they work together to produce a comprehensive portrait of London.